-A: No, the most of the services are free; however some of the trainings have a fee.
+A: While most of the services are free, some of the training costs.

-A: We offer an array of services ranging from advocacy, family support and education.
-We also offer parenting classes for families at no cost.
+A: We offer an array of services ranging from advocacy, family support, youth support and educational workshops.
+We also offer parenting, anger management and domestic/interpersonal violence classes.

 A: Just sign up on line, individual, family and youth membership are now free